-Confidential computer software.
-Valid license from Compaq required for possession, use or copying.
+Proprietary computer software.
+Valid license from HP required for possession, use or copying.
 Consistent with FAR 12.211 and 12.212, Commercial Computer Software, Computer Software Documentation, and Technical Data for Commercial Items are licensed to the U.S. Government under vendor's standard commercial license.

-Compaq shall not be liable for technical or editorial errors or omissions contained herein.
-The information in this document is provided "as is" without warranty of any kind and is subject to change without notice.
-The warranties for Compaq products are set forth in the express limited warranty statements accompanying such products.
-Nothing herein should be construed as constituting an additional warranty/
+The information contained herein is subject to change without notice.
+The only warranties for HP products and services are set forth in the express warranty statements accompanying such products and services.
+Nothing herein should be construed as constituting an additional warranty.
+HP shall not be liable for technical or editorial errors or omissions contained herein.